Introduction

 CSC #4: Secure Configuration of Enterprise Assets and Software

-Even though unused services/functions are not an immediate security threat, it is good practice to disable unused services/functions to reduce unnecessary risks.
-Below are some services/functions that could be disabled if not used.
+Even though unused services and functions are not an immediate security threat, it’s good practice to disable unused services and functions to reduce unnecessary risks.
+Keep reading to learn more about services and functions you can disable if they are not in use.

 Unused physical network ports

-From AXIS OS 11.2 and onwards on devices with multiple network ports such as the AXIS S3008, it is possible to disable both the PoE and network traffic of the network ports.
-Leaving unused network ports unattended and active imposes a severe security risk.
+Starting from AXIS OS 11.2, devices with multiple network ports, such as AXIS S3008, come with the option to disable both the PoE and network traffic of their network ports.
+Leaving unused network ports unattended and active poses a severe security risk.

 AXIS OS version | Web interface configuration path |